What are the Best Things to Do in Valencia?

 Over the past 15 years I’ve visited Valencia many times and eventually decided I like this city so much that I should try living here.
 And it has been a great decision!

-Valencia is Spain’s third largest city and a lot has changed here in recent years.
-It has always been a beautiful city with a well preserved historic centre but in the past few years it seems to have become more lively, more international and more popular amongst both tourists and expats.
+Valencia is Spain’s third-largest city and a lot has changed here in recent years.
+It has always been a beautiful city with a well-preserved historic center but in the past few years, it seems to have become more lively, more international and more popular amongst both tourists and expats.

-Trendy coffee shops seem to be opening non stop and cultural, gastronomic, and sports events or meetups are held throughout the city almost daily.
+Trendy coffee shops seem to open non-stop and cultural, food, and sports events or meetups are held throughout the city almost daily.

 It’s a nice way to start the day.
 And if you pick the right spot it will be perfect for people watching and to get a feel for how the Spanish start their day.